boots-edu/textbook/source/original/week11.md

 __Topic: Generics__  _Generics_  allow for creation of reusable code that where internal types can be specified externally\.

-* Let’s go back to the EventSubject and look at the source code for it\.
+* Let's go back to the EventSubject and look at the source code for it\.
   * T defaults to void if no parameter is provided
   * subscribe takes a function whose parameterhas type T\.
   * next takes a value of type T